Krippto/Expense-tracker/README.md

 # Expense-tracker
-A simple expense tracker in React
+A simple static expense tracker created using React.js along with react hooks like useState feature